jitsi/jibri/README.md

 # Configuring a Jitsi Meet environment for Jibri

 Jibri requires some settings to be enabled within a Jitsi Meet configuration.
-This changes include virtualhosts and accounts in Prosody, settings for the jitsi meet web (within config.js) as well as jicofo sip-communicator.properties.
+These changes include virtualhosts and accounts in Prosody, settings for the jitsi meet web (within config.js) as well as jicofo sip-communicator.properties.

 ## Prosody
 Create the recorder virtual host entry in /etc/prosody/prosody.cfg.lua: